ABSF Board Candidate: Anna DeMers

 Vision: With my background in Environmental and Adventure Education, as well as my experiences taking people outdoors, I find and create spaces where people can be challenged in the outdoors in a way that is best for them.
 Thinking about physical and mental safety and comfort are important for people to not only have an experience, but want to do it again!

-Mission: As a participant in six Worldloppet ski marathons to date, and a plan for four more in the new year, I have experience as a participant in the same league of the American Birkiebeiner.
+Mission: As a participant in ten Worldloppet ski marathons to date, I have experience as a participant in the same league of the American Birkiebeiner.
 In my business, I encourage people to be good stewards of their lands through native plantings.
 In my work and volunteering, I enjoy getting people outdoors, to experience awe at a sunset, or the satisfaction of finishing a short or long (fill in the blank – hike, bike, paddle, ski).
 Working with people of all ages and accommodating people for the many differences we have is something I enjoy doing in getting people outdoors.
-As an example, I work with Northstar Charter School in Minong with 4-8th graders.
-In that work, I share in the mission of the Birkie with the kids, who get out to ski, help maintain the trails next to their school, and I share about my ski races around the world with them.

 Values: I lead by example in my everyday life.
 I have worked with many different groups in volunteer and paid positions.
 These include youth and young adults, Somali community members in Barron and working with members of the LCO and St. Croix tribes, as well as local coalitions and businesses.
 When we talk about diversity, ‘valuing diversity’ has to go far beyond ‘valuing’ having people at a table and actually listening to what they are bringing to the table.
-I’ve been at the table at times when people who were considered ‘diverse’ were brought to the discussion and were not heard—those are not spaces that I can be supportive in.
 Truly valuing what each unique member brings to the table and integrating it into what an organization does is true progress.
-I bring joy to the activities that I love—or to the benefit of the activities that I love.
-I don’t necessarily love working on bylaws, but if it means that it can help the sport that I love succeed, I will do it!
+I bring joy to the activities that I love— to the benefit of the activities that I love.
+I don’t necessarily love working on bylaws and governance issues, but if it means that it can help the sport that I love succeed, I will do it!
 And everything can be improved—we learn from our mistakes and successes and can continually choose to grow as individuals and communities .